GPIO Python Guide

 sudo apt install python3-RPi.GPIO

-Next you'll need to give your user permission to access the GPIO.
+Next you'll need to give your user permission to access the GPIO regardless of which library you installed.

 sudo adduser $LOGNAME gpio